wso2/cellery/docs/cell-patch-and-adv-deployment.md

 ```
 $ cellery route-traffic pet-be -p pet-be-v2=100
 ```
-- The old instance `pet-be` cell instance, and only have the `pet-be-v2` cell running.
+- Terminate the old instance `pet-be` (once all clients have switched to the new instance), and only have the `pet-be-v2` cell running.
 ```
 cellery terminate pet-be
 ```